workJoi/wp2jekyll-cloudcannon/_posts/blog-uk/2015-10-27-how-marel-uses-video-to-engage-global-employees.md

 ---

 ***With 4000 employees across 50 locations in 30 countries, how do you keep everyone informed, motivated and feeling like part of the team?
-For Marel, the answer is professional video communication.*** &lt;iframe width="560" height="315" src="https://www.youtube.com/embed/w6jVAAuOBJk" frameborder="0" allowfullscreen&gt;&lt;/iframe&gt; &lt;p class="editable"&gt; Marel is the leading global provider of advanced equipment for the food processing industries, providing machinery that does everything from harvesting raw materials to packaging the final product.
-Headquartered in Iceland, it has offices and subsidiaries in 30 countries, including four demo centres in Copenhagen (Denmark), Boxmeer (Netherlands), Des Moines and Lenexa, (USA).&lt;/p&gt;
+For Marel, the answer is professional video communication.***

+<p class="editable"> Marel is the leading global provider of advanced equipment for the food processing industries, providing machinery that does everything from harvesting raw materials to packaging the final product.
+Headquartered in Iceland, it has offices and subsidiaries in 30 countries, including four demo centres in Copenhagen (Denmark), Boxmeer (Netherlands), Des Moines and Lenexa, (USA).</p>

 With rapid changes in technology and regular updates to the product line, Marel needed a better way to share important information with its staff around the world.
 They decided to produce a monthly video broadcast called Marel Live.